Charitas-Developer/Charitas/README.md

 	Block 13500 and Up = Regular 7% Annual PoS

-For more information about Neutron, please contact bitlabzinc@gmail.com
+For more information about Charitas, please contact bitlabzinc@gmail.com